Somewhat Resilient

 This role is somewhat resilient

-Communications professors land in the "Somewhat Resilient" category because while AI is genuinely changing parts of this job, the heart of what they do — mentoring students, leading meaningful discussions, and modeling ethical communication — still requires a real human in the room.
-The back-office tasks like drafting syllabi, building rubrics, and writing recommendation letters are already being handled faster with AI tools, which means that slice of the workload is shifting.
+Communications professors land in the "Somewhat Resilient" category because AI is genuinely changing parts of the job, even if it is not replacing the whole role.
+Tasks like drafting syllabi, building grading rubrics, and creating handouts are already being handled faster with AI tools, which means those workflows are shifting in real ways.

 Read full analysis